-Museums, Music, Castles, Culture and Commerce — We Rate The Best Places to Live In The UK
+Museums, Music, Castles, Culture and Commerce — We Rate The Best Places to Live In The UK for 2023

 The United Kingdom is a broad and varied place.
 Though its land mass is small, its population is huge — the fourth largest population in Europe, including Russia.
 That means there are a whole lot of different cities with varying characteristics to choose from.
 So how do you go about narrowing down the best places to live in the United Kingdom as an expat?